NixOS/rfcs/rfcs/0000-ret-cont-recursive-nix.md

 [alternatives]: #alternatives

 Full recursive Nix (builds within builds), or keeping the status quo and use vendoring.
-Important from derivation has been traditionally considered an alternative to this, but I will soon propose an implementation of that relying on this; I know longer consider the two in conflict.
+Important from derivation has been traditionally considered an alternative to this, but I will soon propose an implementation of that relying on this; I no longer consider the two in conflict.

 # Unresolved questions
 [unresolved]: #unresolved-questions